Skip to main content

 If you can afford a color laser printer, it might serve the purpose of a monochrome and color printer.
 Laser printers can blast through hundreds or thousands of pages before toner runs out.

 While toner cartridges seem expensive, they last so long that the cost dwindles to a low cost per page.
-Monochrome is the most economical, but color toner costs are relatively inexpensive over time.
+Monochrome is the most economical, but color toner costs might be acceptable if you need full-color documents with minimal delay.

 Inkjet tank printers are another exception to the rule.
 You pay more initially, but these printers contain tanks to hold enough ink for thousands of pages.
 Some models even come with full ink bottles included in the box.

 When you need to replenish ink, it arrives in bottles to refill the tanks.
-Costs of black and color prints become very affordable.
+The costs of black and color prints are also very low.

 Which is best for you